 Participants will receive a collection of primary documents in advance of the seminar, specific to the content of each program, which will be the basis of most discussions.
 They include writings by James Madison, sections of The Federalist, selections from Antifederalist writers, and other fundamental documents.

-The Seminars cost approximately $1500 per teacher to host; however, thanks to the generosity of private donors, the Center has a limited number of scholarships available at almost no cost for teachers in Virginia, Maryland, D.C., North Carolina, New Jersey, Massachusetts, and California.
+The Seminars cost approximately $1500 per teacher to host; however, thanks to the generosity of private donors, the Center has a limited number of scholarships available at almost no cost for teachers in Virginia, Maryland, D.C., North Carolina, Kentucky, New Jersey, Massachusetts, and California.
 Scholarships cover the cost of accommodations, meals, reading materials, teaching resources, and documentation for recertification credits.
 However, the Center does require a $50 non-refundable registration fee once accepted into a seminar.
 Educators who work outside this region should contact the Center about tuition rates or other regional scholarships that might be available.

 The public are encouraged to apply and may participate at a discounted tuition of $699 for the program.